Juadebfm/Yoruba_ALoud_Feb_Cohort/README.md

 - STEP 6 - Create a new Headers constructor and assign it to a variable.
 - STEP 7 - To the Headers() constructor above append the authorization and bearer token to it.
 - STEP  8 - Create a request object and add the `method` and `headers` key-value pair to it.
-- STEP 9 - Create a URL variable and then assign the API link to it.
-[DASHBOARD API](https://pluralcodesandbox.com/yorubalearning/api/admin/admin_dashboardapi)
+- STEP 9 - Create a URL variable and then assign the API link to it. `https://pluralcodesandbox.com/yorubalearning/api/admin/admin_dashboardapi`
 - STEP 10 - Use the fetch api and add the URL and request object created to it as a parameter.
 - STEP 11 - Then get the response and use the json() function on it
 - STEP 12 - Then get the result and do the following to the result from the endpoint...